 Field labs run as scheduled irrespective of weather or other conditions.
 So far (since September 2009) no event forcing rescheduling has occurred, so we anticipate this to continue.
 If there should be severe weather, labour disputes, disruption of transit service, etc., bulletins will be posted and/or mass-emailed to the student list.

 I manage and check incoming data, analyze it for the TAs, and determine when the dataset can be released for you to download.
-Note that it is sometimes necessary for me to email you seeking clarification of your uploaded data, or an explanation of why your data were not uploaded.
-Therefore, be sure that the email address you have specified for communication is one that is valid, and frequently checked by you.
+Note that it is sometimes necessary for me to email an uploader seeking clarification of your uploaded data, or an explanation of why your data were not uploaded.
+Therefore, be sure that you keep an eye out for messages from me on deadline-Sundays (late-morning or early-afternoon).
 You are responsible for ensuring that my messages can reach you (see also above on this point).

-Best wishes for your work in our courses this Winter, I hope you will enjoy them. – WG
+Best wishes for your work in Biol 230, I hope you will enjoy it. – WG